 Growing prosperity in the merchant class produced a new building typology, the in-line house – formed when consecutive row houses combine into a single building organized around a Piano Nobile.

-While wars between cities and political power struggles ensued, Christianity’s grip began to loosen, giving way to Humanism as explored by numerous Florentine authors.
-Scholars of ancient Greece also began viewing democratic ideals as a possible solution to concentrated power.
+While wars between cities and political power struggles ensued, a new kind of Humanism – as explored by numerous Florentine authors – emerged.
+Scholars of ancient Greece saw democratic ideals as a possible solution to concentrated power.

 From darkness, light; from chaos, order.
 Rinascimento, the Italian Renaissance.